 HCA Healthcare actively promotes diversity in its workforce at all levels of the organization.
 We are committed to providing an inclusive work environment where everyone is treated with fairness, dignity, and respect.
 We will make ourselves accountable to one another for the manner in which we treat one another and for the manner in which people around us are treated.
-We are committed to recruit and retain a diverse staff reflective of the patients and communities we serve.
+We are committed to recruit and retain a diverse talent reflective of the patients and communities we serve.
 We regard laws, regulations and policies relating to diversity as a minimum standard.
 We strive to create and maintain a setting in which we celebrate cultural and other differences and consider them strengths of the organization.

-HCA Healthcare is an equal opportunity workforce and no one shall discriminate against any individual with regard to race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or expression, genetic information or veteran status with respect to any offer, or term or condition, of employment.
-We make reasonable accommodations to the known physical and mental limitations of qualified individuals with disabilities.
+HCA Healthcare is an equal opportunity workforce and no one shall discriminate against any individual with regard to race, color, religion, gender, national origin, age, disability, sexual orientation, gender identity or expression, genetic information or veteran status with respect to any offer, or term or condition, of employment or other protected characteristics in accordance with applicable federal, state, or local laws.
+Reasonable accommodations will be made to known qualified individuals with disabilities.

-Government contracting
+Government Contracting

-Many HCA Healthcare affiliates have contracts with local governments, state governments or the United States Federal Government.
+Many HCA Healthcare affiliates have contracts with local governments, state governments, or the United States Federal Government.
 When entering into these contracts, it is the responsibility of the individual signing the offer or acceptance to ensure that a plan is in place to comply with all aspects of the contract, including clauses incorporated by reference.
 No one should sign a contract with a government entity on an HCA Healthcare affiliate's behalf without first having a plan to comply with all regulatory obligations of such contract.